Aberjhani

-Aberjhani (born Jeffery J. Lloyd July 8, 1957, in Savannah, Georgia) is an American historian, columnist, novelist, poet, artist, and editor.
+Aberjhani (born Jeffery J. Lloyd July 8, 1957) is an American historian, columnist, novelist, poet, artist, and editor.
 Although well known for his blog articles on literature and politics, he is perhaps best known as co-author of Encyclopedia of the Harlem Renaissance and author of The River of Winged Dreams.
 The encyclopedia won a Choice Academic Title Award in 2004.

 Early life and education

 Aberjhani grew up in Savannah, Georgia.
 Upon graduating from Savannah High School in 1975, he studied journalism, creative writing, and the American community at a variety of colleges: Savannah State College (now University); Eckerd College in St. Petersburg, Florida; Macalester College in St. Paul, Minnesota; Temple University in Philadelphia; and the New College of California in San Francisco.
 He completed additional studies in journalism at the Fort Benjamin Harrison School of Journalism in Indianapolis, Indiana.

 Military service

 He served a two-year tour of duty with the U.S. Air Force in Fairbanks, Alaska; four years in Suffolk, England; and another two years with the USAF Reserves in Charleston, South Carolina.
-He studied Equal Opportunity and Human Relations Counseling at the DEOMI Institute at Tyndall AFB, Florida.
+He studied Equal Opportunity and Human Relations Counseling at the Defense Equal Opportunity Management Institute at Tyndall AFB, Florida.